BaseMax/flex-redis-task-queues/README.md

 A python-based web application using **flask** to simulates delay and manage **Queue** by getting from Redis in `rq` worker.

+## AIM

+I just looking for a purpose and useful reason to use Redis in my projects.

 ## Using

 ```